 Competitive and Recreational Dance Instructors

 In addition to taking years of exams for ballet, jazz and tap, she has trained with specialized experts such as Halifax Circus and Atlantic Cirque.
 She was selected to perform in season 2 of the Galala television series, showcasing her talent in contortion.
 She is currently dancing at the most advanced level of CDTA ballet.
 She has also completed intensives at École nationale de cirque in Montréal, and at Quinte National Ballet School of Canada.

 She has dance background in Hip-Hop, Street, Jazz, Contemporary, Lyrical, Ballet and Folk.
-She has competed in the Philippines, Singapore and the US, placing 4th worldwide with La Salle Dance Company in 2012 at the Hip Hop International Las Vegas and again in 2015 at the the Hip Hop International San Diego.
+She has competed in the Philippines, Singapore and the US, placing 4th worldwide with La Salle Dance Company in 2012 at the Hip Hop International Las Vegas, and again in 2015 at the the Hip Hop International San Diego.

-Miss Jordan Sanford -- Recreational and Competitive Ballet Instructor
+Miss Jordan Sanford - Recreational and Competitive Ballet Instructor

 Miss Jordan has over thirteen years of dance teaching experience.
 She has taught ballet, tap and jazz to a wide range of ages, recreationally and competitively.
 She has completed the Maritime Conservatory of Performing Arts' two year Dance Teacher Training Program in ballet and stage.
 She is also a certified dance instructor through CDTA, in jazz, tap and ballet.
 She has her Associate level BATD stage certification, and is an ADAPT qualified instructor!

 Through the day, Miss Jordan is a high school teacher where she teaches courses such as Drama and Dance.
 The arts have always been a huge part of her life.
 She was enrolled in her first dance class at the age of 2, and kept on twirling.